:; Diwali and Ayurveda

 -Meditate (10-30 min)

-Diwali is a time when people gorge on sweets and put on weight which in turn affects their health.
-To make this Diwali a healthy one, replace the ghee-laden deserts and sweets with a healthier alternative like fruits and low calorie sweets.
-You can also have some dry fruits like almonds, raisins or dates for desert, eat home-made sweets like kheer,, etc. It is also important to snack wisely during this time as most people end up overeating.
+#Eat_healthy: Diwali is a time when people gorge on sweets and put on weight which in turn affects their health.
+To make this Diwali a healthy one, eat home made desi cow ghee-sweets, deserts and healthier alternative like fruits and low calorie sweets.
+You can also have some dry fruits like almonds, raisins or dates for desert, also eat home-made sweets like kheer,, etc. It is also important to snack wisely during this time as most people end up overeating.
 So, eat wisely and remember, just because it is a festival, there is no need to ditch your diet.

 Follow these simple tips and celebrate this diwali with fun and frolic.
 Wish you a very happy, safe and healthy Diwali!